-d.
+e.
 Running the Ball - Co-Rec Rules

 - i.
-An offensive team male runner cannot advance the ball through the offensive scrimmage line.
-There are no restrictions:

-- Once the ball has been touched by any player beyond the offensive or defensive scrimmage line.
+An offensive team runner cannot advance the ball through the offensive scrimmage line.
+There are no restrictions: - Once the ball has been touched by any player beyond the offensive or defensive scrimmage line. - After a change of team possession. - After a legal forward pass.

-- During a run by a runner who is a woman.

-- After a change of team possession.

-- After a legal forward pass.

-- ii.
-Female players ARE allowed to run through their own line of scrimmage but the next play will be considered "closed".
-A female must participate in a legal forward pass for the next play to be considered "open".

-- e.
-Open and Closed Plays Co-Rec Rules
+f.
+Open and Closed Plays - Co-Rec Rules